Invite additional users

 }

-3.2 Enroll a user for biometric authentication
+Enroll for biometric authentication

+We offer additional authentication methods other than SMS.
 If you have a mobile app, we offer an embeddable Biometrics Authentication component as an SDK.
 The enrolled authentication method is used instead of SMS once enrollment is complete.
-Enrollment for biometrics is initiated directly from the SDK, see enrolling a device for details.

-The enrollment flow includes an SMS OTP that also automatically enrolls SMS as an authentication factor for the user, avoiding having to complete step 3.1 separately.
+Enrollment for biometrics is initiated directly from the SDK; see enrolling a device for details.
+The enrollment flow includes an SMS OTP that also automatically enrolls SMS as an authentication factor for the user, so you don't need to complete SMS enrollment separately.